NREL/EnergyPlus/design/FY2023/NFP-MultistageEconomizer.md

 ## Approach ##

 A new input will be added to the `Controller:OutdoorAir` object to turn on/off the proposed multi-stage economizer operation.
 The default behavior will be to use the current approach.
 With this new approach, the economizer operation dictates the system's air flow rate.
 EnergyPlus will determine which of the cooling speed air flow rate the economizer should use for its operation, what the mixed air temperature should be at this air flow to meet the zone load, and finally the outdoor air fraction necessary to meet the load.
+The approach will apply to constant and cycling fan operating modes.

 ## Testing/Validation/Data Sources ##